dpetzold/terraform-django-ecs/README.rst

 9. Check the status of the cluster from the AWS console.
-Once the status of the task definition changes from PENDING to ACTIVE the instances will be added to the ELB and your site should accessiable from the ELB endpoint returned from the build ecs command.
+Once the status of the task definition changes from PENDING to ACTIVE the instances will be added to the ELB and your site should accessible from the ELB endpoint returned from the build ecs command.